-Economics classes at UCM are taught by dynamic, experienced and nationally recognized faculty members who provide personalized attention for each student.
+Economics classes at UCM are taught by dynamic, experienced, and nationally recognized faculty members who provide personalized attention for each student.
 These faculty members bring diverse training and work experiences to the classroom and are actively engaged in economic research.
-This research, which ranges from environmental aid to valuation of sports teams to investigations of statistical methodologies, along with extensive involvement in professional organizations, places the faculty at the forefront of their respective fields.
+This research, which includes environmental aid, labor market analysis, valuation of sports teams and investigations of statistical methodologies, along with involvement in professional organizations, places the faculty at the forefront of their respective fields.

 Students pursuing an economics degree have access to a variety of campus organizations and events.
 The Department of Economics, Finance, and Marketing sponsors the Economics Club which promotes social interaction between students and faculty.

 In addition to on-campus activities, students are encouraged to complete an internship in economics in order to gain greater practical skills and insight during the completion of the undergraduate degree.

 The department's offices are housed in the Dockery Building.
 Classrooms, however, are located in the state-of-the-art Ward Edwards Building, which includes a large computer lab, group computer rooms, group and individual study rooms, student organization offices, and common areas for students.
 Classrooms are equipped with up-to-date computer hardware and software.

 Training in economics will give you practical skills and many career choices.
 An economics degree or background is ideal for students planning for careers in the following areas: research analysts for private corporations such as banks, financial service institutions, and insurance companies; consultants for management, data processing, and health care firms; and analysts for government agencies at the federal, state, and local levels.
 Studies show that the average compensation for graduates holding an economics degree is higher than all other undergraduate fields except engineering.